lucas-pdnobrega/lucas-pdnobrega/README.md

 Pleasure to have you here!

-I'm a software engineer studying development of web systems and applications, looking to find creative and unusual solutions to coding conundrums!
+I'm a software engineer studying development of web systems and applications

+Looking to find creative and unusual solutions to any coding conundrums!

 Ask me anything, let's chat and share our knowledge!

 <!--